nvikberg/IT_SAKERHET_JAVA23_Nikolina_Vikberg_Uppgift1/README.md

 - Language: Java<br>
 ### Functions:
 - Create Account: The user should enter the necessary data.
 - View Account: The user should be able to view their account based on the username.
+The user can enter it's email and get the data from the database, the password will not be displayed.
 - Delete Account: The user should be able to delete their account.
+The user gets an alert dialog before committing to deleting his or hers account

 Register Activity<br>